thindil/steamsky/bin/doc/MODDING.md

   Explore Area type mission on map.
 Optional.
 - Key `PassengerIcon`: Hexadecimal number on UTF-8 character used to show Transport Passenger type mission on map.
 Optional.
+- Key `PilotIcon`: Hexadecimal number on UTF-8 character used to show Pilot position info.
+Optional.
+- Key `EngineerIcon`: Hexadecimal number on UTF-8 character used to show Engineer position info.
+Optional.
+- Key `GunnerIcon`: Hexadecimal number on UTF-8 character used to show Gunners position info.
+Optional.
+- Key `CrewTraderIcon`: Hexadecimal number on UTF-8 character used to show Trader position info.
+Optional.
+- Key `RepairIcon`: Hexadecimal number on UTF-8 character used to show Repair Ship info.
+Optional.
+- Key `UpgradeIcon`: Hexadecimal number on UTF-8 character used to show Upgrade Ship info.
+Optional.
+- Key `CleanIcon`: Hexadecimal number on UTF-8 character used to show Clean Ship info.
+Optional.
+- Key `ManufactureIcon`: Hexadecimal number on UTF-8 character used to show Manufacturing info.
+Optional.

 ## Debugging
 If you want test your changes, you may run game in debug mode.
 In this mode